-How quick action and training is saving the lives of mothers and babies in Zambia
+How quick action and training are saving the lives of mothers and babies in Zambia

 Every year in Zambia, 398 out of every 100,000 women die from pregnancy or child birth.
 Many of these deaths are a result of delay in seeking care.